-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 Going to the White House is considered a great honor for a championship team.Stephen Curry is hesitating,therefore invitation is withdrawn!— Donald J. Trump (@realDonaldTrump) September 23, 2017

-The president was reacting to Curry's statement Friday that the popular, star player didn't want to visit the White House and meet with Trump because Curry believed passing on the traditional event sent the message that "we won't stand for" some of Trump's past remarks.
+The president was reacting to Curry's statement Friday that the popular star player didn't want to visit the White House and meet with Trump because Curry believed passing on the traditional event sent the message that "we won't stand for" some of Trump's past remarks.
 "This is my opportunity to voice that," Curry also said, of the possibility of not going to the White House as expected.

 Saturday afternoon, Trump was back online attacking the NFL.